Somyajit Lab

 Research Interest:

 Accurate and timely propagation of genetic information across multiple generations of dividing cells is an essential process initiated by DNA replication and completed by segregation of intact and duplicated copies of the genome.
 The process of DNA replication relies on the precisely coordinated action of numerous proteins with complementary enzymatic activities of the ‘replisome’, a powerful molecular machine responsible for unwinding the parental DNA template and synthesizing nascent DNA.
-However, plethora of endogenous and exogenous threats challenge accurate genome duplication, with perturbation of DNA replication dynamics frequent in cancer cells and underline the cause of accelerated ageing, inflammatory response, range of developmental disorders.
+However, a plethora of endogenous and exogenous threats challenge accurate genome duplication, with perturbation of DNA replication dynamics frequent in cancer cells and underlying the cause of accelerated ageing, inflammatory response, and a range of developmental disorders.
 To counteract such ‘replication stress, defined as the pausing/stalling of individual replication fork progression, cells mount replisome-based genome surveillance that orchestrates replication speed modulations, replication fork stability, cell cycle progression, replication initiation, and DNA repair.

 In our recently established lab, we are interested in exploring the molecular mechanisms that allow mammalian cells to fully and faithfully replicate their DNA content, repair their broken DNA, and align physiological cell cycle states to continuously varying cell metabolic conditions.
 To this end, we combine classical cell biology, biochemistry, genetics and quantitative mass spectrometry with state-of-the-art light imaging methodologies such as automated high-content microscopy and AI-assisted image analysis at single-cell resolution.
 Our research is performed employing mammalian cell culture models of early development and cancer, where we induce physiological metabolic stress, chromatin perturbations, and replication stress, together with genetic manipulations (siRNA and CRISPR) to identify previously concealed genome safeguard mechanisms and cellular responses to genotoxic stress.